dougeby/IntuneDocs/intune-user-help/get-recovery-key-cpweb.md

 1. Go to the [Company Portal website](https://portal.manage.microsoft.com) and select the **Menu** button > **Devices**.
 2. Select a device.
 3. Select **Get recovery key**.
 If you don't see this option at the top of the page, select **More (…)** > **Get recovery key**.
 4. Your recovery key will apppear.
 For security reasons, the key will disappear after five minutes.
-To see the key again, repeat step 3.
+To see the key again, select **Get recovery key**.

 If a key isn't found but your device is properly encrypted, contact your organization's support person.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).